NatTuck/khoury-ntuck/courses/2019/09/cs5610/notes/02-browsers/notes.md

    - That should be long enough to make something serious.
    - Projects will include written report.
  - Project 1: Multi-player game.
+   - Probably teams of 2.
  - After project 1: Traditional business apps
    - Add a database for persistent state.
    - Traditional "web site" structure.
  - Project 2: Final Project
+   - Probably teams of 4.
    - Whatever you want to do as long as:
    - It uses a database
    - It uses an authenticated remote API